cuff-links/mongo/Replication-Internals.md

 #### Doing a Write

 When a user does a write, all a primary node does is apply the write to the database like a standalone would.
-The one difference is that replica set nodes have an `OpObserver` that inserts a document to the **oplog** whenever a write to the database happens, describing the write.
-The oplog is an ordinary capped collection called `oplog.rs` in the `local` database.
-There are a few optimizations made for it in WiredTiger, but otherwise it is an ordinary collection.
+The one difference from a standalone write is that replica set nodes have an `OpObserver` that inserts a document to the **oplog** whenever a write to the database happens, describing the write.
+The oplog is a capped collection called `oplog.rs` in the `local` database.
+There are a few optimizations made for it in WiredTiger, and it is the only collection that doesn't include an _id field.

 If a write does multiple operations, each will have its own oplog entry; for example, inserts with implicit collection creation create two oplog entries, one for the `create` and one for the `insert`.